scania-digital-design-system/tegel/.github/PULL_REQUEST_TEMPLATE.md

 _Describe what the pull-request is about_

 **Solving issue**
-_Please link to the issue this pull request is solving, using # for GitHub issues or AB# for Azure tickets._
+_Please link to the issue this pull request is solving by adding ticket number after CDEP-_
 Fixes: [CDEP-](https://tegel.atlassian.net/browse/CDEP-)

 **How to test**